 - Avoid antibacterial products and harsh cleaning products (e.g., body, home, clothes).

-- If female, perform vaginal births and breast-feed your child(ren).
+- If you’re a female, perform vaginal births (if possible) and breast-feed your child(ren).

-- Exchange bacteria with healthy humans and animals.
+- Pick up bacteria from healthy humans and animals.

 - Spend more time in natural environments.